 The Milford Sound Cruise stopped overnight at the beautiful and out-of-the-way Harrison Cove with a spectacular mountain range surrounded by clouds.

 The pristine waters of the fjord sparkle in the sunlight, creating an ethereal feeling.

 You are lost in the wilderness of the natural world and away from any light pollution.

 I have to say, our little cabin was very comfortable and the food they served for dinner and breakfast was really good.
 But I barely noticed them in all the excitement.

 I think I was on the deck more than anyone else on the boat, including the crew.
 I couldn’t have enough of the beauty of the unspoiled scenery in front of my eyes.

 In the morning, we had beautiful light on our cruise ride up to the fjord opening into the Tasman Sea.

 People on the boat could observe the fjord’s wildlife in its natural habitat.
 Bottlenose dolphins were swimming playfully alongside the cruise boat and fur seals were sitting on the rocks on the shore.

 Other activities available were rainforest nature walks and kayaking for the people brave enough to stand the freezing waters.

-There are many companies offering half-day cruises if you don’t want to spend the night on the boat.
+There are many companies offering half-day cruises and tours if you don’t want to spend the night on the boat.